EddyEjembi/Text-SQL-API/README.md

 ✅ Multi-Provider Model Support — bring your own OpenAI, Gemini, or other LangChain-compatible models.

-✅ LangGraph Agent for structured, stateful reasoning and tool-based query generation.

 ✅ Tool-Driven Workflow for listing tables, getting schemas, validating, and executing queries.

 ✅ FastAPI-powered REST API interface for integration.

-✅ Modular, extensible design for adding more databases, models, and workflows.

 ## 📡 API Endpoints